NekoMaru76/type-instance/README.md

 ##### value [Any]
 Value to check
 #### Throws
-TypeError if value is an instance of the constructor
+TypeError if value is not an instance of the constructor

 ## type(value, name)
 ### Description